 Now when you are looking to get your head clear in the morning you reach for coffee, but what if you accidently made your brain fog worse due to the mycotoxins riddled in your beans.

-What makes BulletProof Coffee Beans Free from Toxic Mold?
+What makes Bulletproof Coffee Beans Free from Toxic Mould?

 Mycotoxin free coffee brands

 We will not take anything at face value for a review and we would like to do our own tests for mycotoxins.
-We will be making videos to show how much mold there is on each brands of coffee brnads you used to drink before you found BulletProof Coffee Beans and saw the light.
+We will be making videos to show how much mould there is on each brands of coffee brands you used to drink before you found Bulletproof Coffee Beans and saw the light.